s-sanskar/s-sanskar.github.io/_posts/CTFs/UofTCTF 2025.md

 > 54 Solves

-This one was an challenge was really fun to solve.
+This challenge was really fun to solve.
 Here is the challenge description:

 ![Welcome to CTRL+F the website!
 It's pretty much just GitHub code search.|400](https://i.imgur.com/WIv5aFr.png)

 #### Introduction

-In this challenge we basically an code search engine tool, where you are search for code using normal text or regex if you use this format `/regex/`.
+In this challenge, we basically had a code search engine tool, where you can search for code using normal text or a regex if you use the format `/regex/`.

 ![Code Search Tool where you can use regex](https://i.imgur.com/wSW65nZ.png)

 ---

-This was the file layout of the attachment we were given:
+Below is the file layout of the attachment we were given:

 ```
 ├── Dockerfile